FelesNoctis/UniversalEpisodeMenu/README.md

 - Custom font, or possibly customized graphics for each item?

 ## Known Issues
-- **(ENGINE)** Custom episode maps that share the same name will conflict and override each other.
+- **(Zandronum)** does not appear to have game filtering, and may display the wrong names for some episodes.
-  - _**UEM** currently only provides the ability to see installed "unique" episodes/mapsets at the same time, it still assigns maps by their internal name (ex: NV_MAP01).
+  - _**MAPINFO** assigns maps by their internal name (ex: MAP01).
+With GZDoom's filtering, name corrections can be made based on the primary IWAD.
+However, in Zandronum, the following episodes will display incorrectly due to shared map filenames:_
-A conflict list may be created as these cases are discovered._
+    - _**Hell On Earth**: TNT: Evilution, The Plutonia Experiment, FreeDOOM Phase 2_

 ## Something Missing?
 ### The more submissions the better!
 Please let me know if you discover a mapset or mod that defines a custom episode list, let me know!
 I'll test and add it as quickly as I can.